PRIMETIME4U/PRIMETIME4U-server/README.md

 ## PRIMETIME4U

-The only app that allows you to plop down to the couch and simply enjoy a movie.
+*The only app that allows you to plop down to the couch and simply enjoy a movie.*

+## What is it?
+PRIMETIME4U is an app that simply help you in the daily choose your movie for your evening.
+It collects your tastes and it finds for you the best movie in the evening.

 [PRIMETIME4U Site](http://hale-kite-786.appspot.com/)